Chennai Mass Rapid Transit System: Stations

-As of 2024, the MRTS line has 18 operational stations.
+The MRTS line has 21 stations, and the stations are designed to accommodate six and nine-car train rakes.

 The Chennai Beach station, one of the termini, is a hub for several suburban trains.
 Along with the Chennai Fort station, it offers connectivity to the commercial area of Broadway.
 The Park Town station is located near the Chennai Central station, which is a hub for other suburban lines and for long-distance express trains.
+The St. Thomas Mount station at the southern end of the line, serves as the intersection of various railway networks.
+The suburban and long-distance express trains ply on the conventional tracks at ground level, the elevated MRTS line is located at the first level, and the Chennai Metro operates at the second level.

 Places of interest such as Parthasarathy Temple, Kapaleeshwarar Temple and Mundagakanniamman Koil are located close to the MRTS railway line.
 Marina Beach spans along a stretch of the line close to Thiruvallikeni station.
 The Chepauk station is located close to the M. A. Chidambaram Stadium.
 The MRTS passes along the Old Mahabalipuram Road (OMR), which also forms part of the information technology corridor where many companies are located.

-Upon completion of the St. Thomas Mount station at the southern end of the proposed alignment, the station will have three types of railway networks.
-The suburban and long-distance express trains would ply on the conventional tracks at ground level, the elevated MRTS line will be located at the first level and the Chennai Metro operating at the second level.
-There are large stations on the existing MRTS line designed to accommodate six and nine-car train rakes with attached parking lots.